Topics covered:

 Funnel: Initial placeholder for proposed features.
 Features may be pulled here from epic definitions in the Portfolio Backlog, or directly from other sources.

 Business Review: Features are reviewed for alignment with strategy, product vision and customer needs, and may be rejected if not considered a good fit.
-Upon exit from this state features should be more formally defined with stated benefits and acceptance criteria.
+Upon exit from this state features should be more formally defined with stated benefits and acceptance criteria (see below on business value drivers and KPIs).
 Features are given an initial ranking relative to other features in the backlog based on business value and estimated development effort.
 (More below).

 Technical Analysis: Technical review and analysis led by the System Architect.
 An outline implementation approach is identified together with any additional ‘architectural runway’ or ‘enabler’ items.
 Feature size estimate is updated based on additional information from technical analysis.
 Omission or skimping of this step can lead to serious problems in the execution of the PI.
 Teams need to be able to hit the ground running once the PI commences, and not be required to invest large amounts of time in solving major architectural questions during the PI.